wyang342/school-interface-four/README.md

 Some things to consider.
 What happens if the user enters an employee id that doesn't exist?
 Does the program exit?
 Do we ask them again?
 Same with the password.
 Can we limit the number of attempts?

-How you impliment this is up to you.
-Write psuedo code and break the process down.
+How you implement this is up to you.
+Write pseudo code and break the process down into small steps.

 When you are done you should be able to call `authenticate_user` at the top of `run`.